 Theresa Thomas is the undergraduate advisor for the School of Journalism.
 Thomas graduated from the University of Texas at Austin in 1999 with a bachelor's in applied learning and development.
 She has worked at the university since 2001.

 Thomas advises undergraduate students in all matters pertaining to journalism coursework, sequencing of classes, and other academic and nonacademic issues.
 Thomas is the co-vice president / co-program chair for the Academic Counselors Association for the 2004-05 academic year.

 Janice is a 1976 B.F.A. graduate of the University of North Texas, where she majored in art history.
 She has been employed by the department since October 1990.

-As the Technical Advisor to the Broadcast School of Journalism classes since 1997, Steve is responsible for upgrading and installing broadcast radio and TV studio equipment.
+As the technical advisor to School of Journalism classes since 1997, Steve is responsible for upgrading and installing broadcast radio and TV studio equipment.
 He also assists with instructing students in the proper usage of cameras, switchers, chroma-key, graphics, teleprompter, lighting, audio and digital video playback and recordings.
 Steve developed and produced the "Texas Newswatch" logo and photo ID press passes for the reporters and acts as production manager / technical engineer for their newscasts.
 He also is responsible for initiating & updating their website.

-Steve also holds a current FCC operator license, and is a member of the Texas Association of Film & Tape Professionals (TAFTP).
+Steve also holds a current FCC operator license, and is a member of the Texas Association of Film & Tape Professionals.